tomByrer/codecept-playwright-vs-cypressio-fb/README.md

-## Testing the test system: CodeceptJS & Playwrite
+## Testing the test system: CodeceptJS & Playwright

-[CodeceptJS](https://codecept.io/) & [Playwrite](https://github.com/microsoft/playwright) seems like a good combo for automation testing.
+[CodeceptJS](https://codecept.io/) & [Playwright](https://github.com/microsoft/playwright) seems like a good combo for automation testing.
 Here we'll log into Facebook & start the process to enter a new event.

 ### Usage

-First, edit `SECRETS-template.js` to add your log in information, then save as `SECRETS.js`.
+First, copy `SECRETS-template.js` to `SECRETS.js`, then edit the new file with your information.
 Run the following:

 ```bash
 npm i